kawaicheung/naming-things/manuscript/02_UseYourImagination.md

 At first, the name feels strange.
 "Officer" is not a very programmatic term.
 But, that's _just the point_.

 The more I've let the name sit, the more correct it feels.
 If you asked me a month later what the class `EmailNotificationOfficer` does in the DoneDone codebase, I can tell you in great detail.
 I can also tell you I wouldn't have had the same luck had I stuck with a name like `EmailNotificationManager`.

-[Sometimes, a name might be generic because there's too much happening -- we can break apart a messaging helper into smaller pieces]